K–8 Curriculum

 English: Students study nouns, verbs, adjectives, and punctuation combined with many writing activities.

-Handwriting: During first semester students polish up their writing skills.
-In second semester they learn how to write in cursive.
+Handwriting: During the first semester students polish up their writing skills.
+In the second semester, they learn how to write in cursive.

 Religion: Students examine their relationship with God and how it affects them, others, and the world around them.
 Prayer and worship are encouraged!